harshfeudal/Tsukasa-Tsukuyomi/README.md

 Please note that I'm using the `x64 Release` build.
 You can change it if you want a different build.

+### 💻 Contribution and Pull Request

+I'd probably glad to see if you have anything new to help and support me.
+To do that, please make one and before you do that, just make sure you've tested the code by using your bot.
+I won't bite you if you do it wrong, but just make sure that you have to test it clearly before I merge it.

 ### 📝 Please note

 The OCR Engine is currently working and training.
 It may update on this repository as soon as possible when finish.
 You no need to add `opencv` library and `.dll`